ember-learn/ember-blog/source/2019-12-29-countdown-to-the-new-year-ember-code-snippet.md

 ## Day 29

 Before I took on this assignment, I didn't know anything about [ember-code-snippet](https://emberobserver.com/addons/ember-code-snippet).
 Now, I'm glad that I did.
-This addon surfaced in 2015, has received regular updates since, and powers one of the most used addons.
+This addon surfaced in 2015, has received regular updates, and powers one of the most used addons.
 (Can you guess which one?)

 READMORE